-We are asking for people's views to help shape the strategy and policies contained within the Focused Amendments to the Pre-Submission Draft District Plan.
+We are asking for people's views on the Main Modifications to District Plan.
 This is important given that the Plan will provide the local policy framework for the future development of the district and the preparation of neighbourhood plans8.

-The results of the consultation will be submitted to the Planning Inspectorate alongside the District Plan and used to inform the independent Public Examination.
+The results of the consultation will be submitted to the District Plan Inspector, who will consider the comments made before he writes his final report into the soundness of the District Plan.
 However, in order to make the consultation more meaningful, it is important that people understand the context within which the Plan has been drafted and that certain aspects of the Plan may not be able to be changed as a result of consultation: